Maarij/github-actions/README.md

 # Using Environment Variables & Secrets

-* Portions of code may involve dynamic values from environments variables such as credentials, ports
+* Portions of code may involve dynamic values from environments variables such as credentials, ports.
-* `env` is a keyword that can be set on a workflow level for a variable consistent between jobs
+* `env` is a keyword that can be set on a workflow level for a variable consistent between jobs.
-  * This can also be defined on the job level for more precision
+  * This can also be defined on the job level for more precision.
-* GitHub Actions provides default environment variables that are set automatically - find these in the docs
+* GitHub Actions provides default environment variables that are set automatically - find these in the docs.
 * GitHub Actions allows you to store secrets for values you don't want to expose.
-You can access these with the `secrets` context object
+You can access these with the `secrets` context object.
+* GitHub environment secrets are used for environment specific secrets such as databases.
+  * You can define this inside your job with the `environment` keyword.
+  * This helps separate environment jobs and environment branches